 The three fundamental principles to keep in mind are:

-The purpose of your financial plan is to predict your company's future financial performance.
-This acts as a forcing function to:
+- The purpose of your financial plan is to predict your company's future financial performance

 These three principles are the lifeblood of a successful financial management business strategy.
 No matter what strategy you pursue, what type of financial planning you’re engaged in, or what challenges you face, sticking to these fundamentals will see you through.